xiaoyann/deploy-kit/README.md

   // ignore the matched files (glob pattern: https://github.com/isaacs/node-glob#glob-primer)
   // support array of glob pattern
   ignore: '**/*.map',
-  // where the files are deployed
+  // where the files are placed on the server
   deployTo: '/data1/htdocs/testapp',
-  // you can specify different place for each files
+  // you can specify different place for each file
   rules: [
     {
       test: /dist\/(.*)$/,